home-assistant/developers.home-assistant/blog/20240924-device-tracker-entity-description.md

 The `source_type` property of device_tracker entities is now always expected to be a `SourceType` enum value.
 Standard strings are no longer valid.

-`TrackerEntity` and `ScannerEntity` now have a dedicated `ScannerEntityDescription` adnd `TrackerEntityDescription`, which need to be used as base class when associating an `EntityDescription` to the `Entity`.
+`TrackerEntity` and `ScannerEntity` now have a dedicated `ScannerEntityDescription` and `TrackerEntityDescription`, which need to be used as base class when associating an `EntityDescription` to the `Entity`.

 The `source_type` for these entities now also defaults to `SourceType.GPS` and `SourceType.ROUTER`, and it may be possible to drop the overriding property.